rune/rune/docs/docs/publishing/best-practices.md

 Rune shows an animation while your game is loading.
 It's a smoother player experience to only have one progress bar to load your game.
 Avoid having a loading screen in your game by waiting with calling `Rune.initClient()` until your game has fully completed loading.

-## Send control state rather than positions and only when they change {#send-controls-on-change}
+## Send player input rather than player state in actions {#send-player-input}

-To minimize the amount of data on the network send the control state, e.g. whether the user is pressing left or right, in the actions.
-Only send an action when the control changes to avoid hitting the limit on actions per second.
+We recommend sending player input in actions (e.g. "turning left") rather than player state (e.g. the player's position).
+This minimizes network data and allows other clients to simulate ahead, thereby making your game work better in bad network settings.
+Similarly, only send an action when the input changes instead of sending the same player input repeatedly.

 ### Gameplay Should not be Affected by Screen Size {#gameplay-should-not-be-affected-by-screen-size}